Valley Forge National Historical Park

 Discovering the many joys of Valley Forge is like peeling the proverbial onion:

-Visitors come to delve into its stirring history, but they quickly come to appreciate an oasis of natural beauty that changes character and tone with the passing of each season.
+Visitors come to delve into its stirring history, but they quickly come to appreciate an oasis of natural beauty, especially in fall when the park becomes a canvas of red, orange and yellow.

 Their kids experience the honor of wearing a Colonial uniform and the discipline of marching in formation, except that in these ranks, giggling is permitted.

-Photographers quickly fill memory cards with hundreds of postcard-worthy shots, capturing fields of flowers, stately monuments and colorful fowl on their yearly migration routes.
+Photographers quickly fill memory cards with hundreds of postcard-worthy shots, capturing the brilliant foliage that surrounds stately monuments and colorful fowl on their yearly migration routes.
 Artists capture its vistas in every medium from watercolor to crayon.
 Open-air musicians play in counterpoint to songbirds.

 Fitness fans don running shoes, cross-country skis or cycling outfits to pit themselves against its 20 miles of trails.
 They quickly discover that the same hills and overlooks that General Washington used defensively now provide a workout that leaves them panting.